Advantages of the Graduate School of Biomedical Sciences

 - State-of-the-art core facilities, including microscopy, DNA sequencing, microarray, and protein profiling

-- Baylor also has one the largest mouse facilities in the country and more mouse models for human disease than almost any place else.
+- Baylor also has one the largest mouse facilities in the country with more mouse models for human disease than almost any place else.

 The most dynamic health research environments of the future will focus on translational research--moving discoveries from the lab to the patient.
 The interconnectedness of BCM's graduate school faculty and physicians makes translational research a natural occurrence in labs and clinics throughout Baylor.
 This collaborative spirit also extends beyond the College to include joint projects with experts at other institutions, including many of the top-ranked hospitals in the Texas Medical Center and educational institutions like Rice University.

 Beyond the Science

 The Graduate School of Biomedical Sciences at Baylor is a great place for those who want to be challenged intellectually and work collaboratively.
 In addition to the cutting-edge science conducted here, there are many aspects of the school that blend to create an exciting environment and good quality of life for students.

 - Collaboration is a hallmark at Baylor.
 Throughout the College there is a sense of excitement and an energized atmosphere